 Open to the public with interpretive signs and information.

-Join us in the 5th year of our acclaimed dinner and lecture series at the top-rated Zagat restaurant, the historic General Warren Inne located at 9 Old Lancaster Road, Malvern PA 19355.
+Join us for heavy hors d’oeuvres and dancing at the top-rated Zagat restaurant, the historic General Warren Inne located at 9 Old Lancaster Road, Malvern PA 19355.